shinji257/Funicom-DL/readme.txt

 Funicom-DL Pre 4.0 Dev Change Log:

+[Pn8] Funicom-DL dev 2015-10-02T11_04_00 PST
+	fixed the issue that first appeared with noragami Season 2 the season num is unable to be detected besause the season title was put as "Aragato" instaed of "Season 2" so now it puts the sNum as "77"	and sets a var BADSeasonTitle to the value of the title this can be referenced in the exceptions using BSNTI i add the exception to the pikaexcept file the makes it Season "02" not "77" the 77 is so if this happens again on another show we now what to fix

+	also no pyc anymore just a py
 [Pn8] Funicom-DL dev 2015-08-06T07_27_00 PST
 	fixed the pause issue

 [Pn8] Funicom-DL dev 2015-08-03T14_52_00 PST
 	added bitrate mod to main program